-Read 1.3 Who can apply? and 1.4 Who cannot apply? to make sure that this award is right for you.
+Read 1.1.
+Who can apply? and 1.2 Who can't apply? (above) to make sure that this award is right for you.

-2. Register on the Online Services funding portal
+2. Register with our Online Services

 You must create an account on the Arts Council's Online Services funding portal to make an application.